Nike's Jordan golf shoes pay homage to Michael Jordan and the Chicago Bulls

-After much buzz in the golf and sneaker communities, Nike has released a pair of spikeless Jordan golf shoes—the Nike Golf Jordan ADG golf shoe.
-The low profile shoe pulls inspiration from three previous Jordan models.
-The cement gray elephant print is inspired by the 1988 Air Jordan 3 high-top shoes on which the iconic Jumpman logo first appeared.
-MJ wore the sneaker during the 1987-1988 NBA season.
-Designer Tinker Hatfield originally developed the elephant print at MJ's request and the motif has continued to show up in the Jordan collection since.
+Both share design elements with the 1988 Air Jordan 3 high-top shoes on which the iconic Jumpman logo and cement gray elephant print first appeared.
+MJ wore the sneaker during the 1987-'88 NBA season.
+Designer Tinker Hatfield originally developed the elephant print at MJ's request, and the motif has continued to carry the Jordan collection since.